doda25-team24/operation/README.md

 kubectl get pv
 ```

-Wait for all pods to reach the `Running` state before accessing your application.
+Wait for all pods to reach the `Running` state before accessing the application.
 You can watch the pod status in real-time with:

 ```bash
 kubectl get pods -w